dimkasta/FacebookService/README.md

 # Facebook Service Provider
 A Graph API wrapper for Laravel 5.3

-Stability is still dev since this is a pretty fresh package

 ## Installation
 Use composer to pull the package with